wp-plugins/exec-php/readme.txt

 If you have ever installed a WordPress plugin, then installation will be pretty easy:

 1. Extract the files.
 Copy the exec-php directory into /wp-content/plugins/
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu of WordPress
 1. Configure blog and user settings if needed

 For further information about the Exec-PHP plugin and support see the plugins homepage at [http://bluesome.net/post/2005/08/18/50/](http://bluesome.net/post/2005/08/18/50/ "Link to Exec-PHPs homepage").